 Tip – Don’t fall for these pearls/gemstones, these are *FAKE*.
 They put the fake pearls inside the shells by first opening them using hot water and then again closing them by putting them into cold water.
 We did a mistake by buying them, as we were not aware & got to know this later on.

-Have you heard about Chilika Lake in Odisha?
-Do share your thoughts with us!!
+Have you heard about Chilika Lake Odisha?
+Do share your thoughts with me.

 – The Wanderer